Jobscruze Blogs

 Step 8.
 Have Concluding Questions Prepared

-At the end of your hiring process, it is commonly found to be asked that if you have any questions regarding the company or the interview process please ask us.
-You may have questions to come to you at the moment, but it's a good idea to be better prepared beforehand.
+At the end of your hiring process, it is commonly found that if you have any questions regarding the company or the interview process please ask us.
+You may have questions coming to you at the moment, but it's a good idea to be better prepared beforehand.
 Here are some examples of the same.

 • What is your favorite part of working for XYZ Company?